 The exact definition of tinnitus varies with each individual, as does the severity.
-Tinnitus can be an acute, or temporary, condition that may have little impact on your everyday lift.
+Tinnitus can be an acute, or temporary, condition that may have little impact on your everyday life.
 But for about 20 million people, tinnitus is chronic and burdensome.
 Tinnitus can be further broken down into two main categories.

 Types of Tinnitus

 Subjective tinnitus is defined by noises that are only perceivable to the individual.
-This is most often caused by hearing loss or a neurological dysfunction.
+This is most often caused by hearing loss or neurological dysfunction.
 More than 99% of reported tinnitus is considered subjective.

 It’s rare, but you might have objective tinnitus.
 It occurs when you have head or ear noises that are detectible to both you and other people.
 Usually, these noises happen because of abnormal body systems, like increased blood flow or a particular musculoskeletal movement.